Tyler Gaffalione

-Tyler Gaffalione (born September 12, 1994, in Davie, Florida) is an American jockey who, since being voted the Eclipse Award for the 2015 U.S. Champion Apprentice Jockey, has become one of racing's rising stars having won more than 200 races every year in his first three full seasons.
+Tyler Gaffalione (born September 12, 1994, in Davie, Florida) is an American jockey.
+He won the Eclipse Award for the 2015 U.S. Champion Apprentice Jockey.
 He won the 2019 Preakness Stakes aboard War of Will.

 Background

 Born in Davie, Florida, Gaffalione is the son of former jockey Steve Gaffalione, who rode from 1978 through 1998.
 He was four when he got his first pony and spent much time on the backstretch with his father.
 Gaffalione attended Western and Sunlake High School, graduating from the latter in 2013.

 Racing career

 Tyler Gaffalione rode his first winner in the third race of his career on September 7, 2014, at Gulfstream Park.
 A track that became a favorite, on May 3, 2015, he won five races on a single Gulfstream Park racecard then on July 4, 2017, he tied Hall of Fame jockey Jerry Bailey's 19-year-old record by winning seven races on a single Gulfstream Park racecard.
 On June 30, 2018, Tyler Gaffalione captured his sixth riding title at Gulfstream Park.